 Can a bridge be used in all situations?

 Bridges cannot replace a missing tooth if there is no tooth behind the missing area to attach to.
 Also, not all teeth are strong enough to use to hold a bridge on.
-Dr. Bacon or Dr. Stowell will evaluate the area with you and give you his recommendation for the best way or ways to replace your missing tooth.
+Dr. Bacon, Dr. Stowell or Dr. Blane will evaluate the area with you and give you his recommendation for the best way or ways to replace your missing tooth.

 Are there other options to replace teeth?

 If there is sufficient bone support in the missing tooth area, an implant and crown can be a great option.
-Dr. Bacon or Dr. Stowell will need an x-ray of the area and help you determine which is best for you.
+Dr. Bacon, Dr. Stowell or Dr. Blane will need an x-ray of the area and help you determine which is best for you.

 A main consideration is the health of the adjacent teeth.
 If they are not strong, they may not be able to support a bridge.
 If they have never had a filling, you may not want to have them altered to support a bridge.
 The best time for a bridge over an implant is when the two supporting teeth need crowns anyway or when circumstances make an implant a poor choice.